Stjubit/TA-alert_forwarder/README.md

 This Splunk instance generates test alerts and sends them to `splmaster001`.
 The app configuration and Saved Searches is already set, so you just have to spin up the instance via Docker Compose.

+## Additional Infos

+This project is actually hosted in GitLab and synced bidirectionally with Github.